erl-ang/tcp-over-udp/README.md

 - `MAX_RETRIES` , the maximum amount of retries the programs try to send a segment before initiating the connection teardown sequence (i.e. sending a FIN to to the client/server)
 - the retransmission and timeout constants: `INITIAL_TIMEOUT`, `ALPHA`, `BETA`, `TIME_WAIT`,and `TIMEOUT_MULTIPLIER`.
 These values are discussed in the design doc

 Note that adjusting these variables comes at your own risk.
 No matter what, the connection is guaranteed to terminate gracefully (but not always efficiently).
-For example, if MAX_RETRIES is too low and there is significant packet loss, the client will probably hit the threshold for retransmissions, only send over a portion of the data, and send a FIN to terminate the connection.
+For example, if `MAX_RETRIES` is too low and there is significant packet loss, the client will probably hit the threshold for retransmissions and send a FIN to terminate the connection early.
 This is reasonable behavior because a client should probably wait for the network conditions to get better before trying to transmit a file.

 ## Normal Program Run
 *A description of a successful file transfer between the client and the server.
 Other cases are discussed later in this document*

-After successfully running udpl, tcpserver, and tcpclient, the following will occur...
+After successfully running udpl, tcpserver, and tcpclient, the following actions will occur...
-- three way handshake
+- three way handshake to establish the connection,
-- data transfer
+- the actual data transfer,
-- connection teardown
+- and connection teardown,
-- with retransmission timers being set in between!
+- with retransmission timers being adjusted in between!

 ## How it Works
 ### Establishing a connection 🤝